Help Centre

 Can I provide pre-departure vaccination services covered by the Interim Federal Health Program (IFHP)?

-If you are a panel physician affiliated with the International Organization for Migration (IOM), you can provide vaccination services covered by the IFHP to eligible beneficiaries.
+All panel physicians can provide vaccination services covered by the IFHP to eligible beneficiaries.

-Immunizations can only be provided in countries where IOM has the capacity to deliver vaccinations.
+Immunizations can only be provided in countries where the panel physician has the capacity to deliver vaccinations.
 The IFHP has developed instructions for the delivery of vaccination services, including:

 What are the fee rates paid to health care providers registered with the Interim Federal Health Program (IFHP) who deliver pre-departure medical services?